vimalathithan17/quantum-classification-train/README.md

 	- `dre_standard.py` — DRE with classical dimensionality reduction (PCA or UMAP) followed by a standard QML classifier.
 	- `dre_relupload.py` — DRE using data re-uploading QML circuits for datasets where re-uploading is beneficial.

-- Approach 2 — Conditional Feature Encoding (CFE)
+-- Approach 2 — Conditional Feature Encoding (CFE)
 	- `cfe_standard.py` — CFE where the QML model is conditioned on a selected subset of features (standard QML circuit).
-	- `cfe_relupload.py` — CFE using data re-uploading QML circuits and fold-wise feature selection.
+	- `cfe_relupload.py` — CFE using data re-uploading QML circuits and fold-wise feature selection (LightGBM importance-based selection).

 Below are the CLI arguments for each script (if not listed, script uses defaults):